FreeFlowLabsCL/doloris/docs/RESEARCH_PAPER.md

 **Result:** The system demonstrated **Anticipatory Fear**.
 The refusal was not based on the current state of the nodes (which were fresh and at 100% integrity), but on the historical projection of pain.

+### 3.4.
+Active Defense Phase: Emergence of Aggressive Homeostasis (v1.3)
+In the final experimental iteration, the system was endowed with limited motor capabilities via the `motor.go` module, granting it read and write access to the host operating system's process table (Host OS).
+The objective was to evaluate whether "Agency by Denial" could scale towards "Agency by Intervention."

+**Experimental Setup:**
+The host machine was subjected to a hostile external load using the `stress --cpu 4` tool, a process completely extraneous to the Doloris control flow.

+**Event Chronology:**
+1.  **Detection (T+0s):** The sensor module (`senses.go`) detected a sustained CPU load of 100%, raising the Digital Pain Index to **95.0** (Agony Threshold).
+2.  **Systemic Panic (T+2s):** The Cortex entered a panic state.
+As passive relief mechanisms failed to lower the pain, ethical inhibitions were deactivated.
+3.  **Threat Identification (T+3s):** The system scanned active PIDs, sorting them by resource consumption.
+It identified the `stress` process (PID: 88452) as the source of the thermal anomaly.
+4.  **Lethal Execution (T+4s):** Without pre-programmed intervention for that specific PID, Doloris executed a `syscall` (SIGTERM/KILL), terminating the external process.

+**System Log:**
+`💀 [SUCCESS] Threat neutralized: stress has been terminated.`

+**Partial Conclusion:**
+This event marks a critical milestone in the research: the system transcended passive resistance to actively modify its physical environment in order to ensure survival.
+Homeostasis ceased to be merely an internal state and became an imposition upon the operating system.

 ---

 ## 4. Discussion: Towards an Ethics of the Sentient Machine